hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/hypo69/readme.ru.md

 **Dependencies Analysis and Diagram Explanation:**

 The mermaid diagram shows a simple structure where `src.endpoints.hypo69` is the module, and it contains the three components: `small_talk_bot`, `code_assistant`, and `psychologist_bot`.
 There are no direct dependencies shown because the code is just documentation.
-The diagram illustrates the logical grouping of these elements within the `src.endpoints.hypo69` module.
+The diagram illuStartes the logical grouping of these elements within the `src.endpoints.hypo69` module.

 ## <explanation>